mobiusteapot/KettleTools/README.md

 Developed for collaboration and communication within Building Virtual Worlds at the Entertainment Technology Center.

 Ideal for small teams with a need for asynchronous communication, or developers creating templates and intermediary content.

+Warning: API is still under active development.
+Please use in-editor "Readme" assets set to "External" mode only to prevent data loss for the time being.
+Once the readme portion of the API is stable, this will not be neccesary.